Wenhao-Jin/HydRA/README.md

 # Prepare the input data
 ### Protein sequences
-The sequence should be stored in FASTA format and one sequence /protein per file.
-Create a folder under your working directory, and put all the sequence of the query proteins in this folder.
+The sequence should be stored in FASTA format and one protein sequence per file.
+Create a folder under your working directory, and put all the sequences of the query proteins in this folder.

 ### Protein-protein interaction/association data (Optional)
 The PPI and functional association information should be stored as edge lists using the tab-separated values (.tsv) format.
-In the tab-separated edge list files, each protein-protein interaction (PPI) or functional association (PPA) is expressed as a row with the proteins shown in an example below.
+In the tab-separated edge list files, each protein-protein interaction (PPI) or functional association (PPA) is expressed as a row with the proteins shown in the example below.
 The PPI and PPA information are stored separately in two .tsv files (shown as PPA_edgelist.tsv and PPI_edgelist.tsv in the example below).
 ```
 P06241  P40337
 Q99728  P38398